fourcube/solution-base64/README.md

 solution-base64
 ===============

 Mix module providing base64 encoding and decoding for Elixir.
 It provides the functions `encode_base64` and `decode_base64`.
-They work on strings and char lists but always return a string.
+Both functions work on binaries, strings and char lists but always return a string.

 Usage
 -----